marluxiaboss/benchmark_ai_news_detection/README.md

 1. Install pytorch with a version compatible with your CUDA driver

+For CUDA version 11.8 (check your version with nvidia-smi and see PyTorch’s website):

 ``` sh
 pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118
 ```

-For CUDA version 11.8 (check your version with nvidia-smi and see [PyTorch's website](https://pytorch.org/)).

 2. Clone and install the package